Sevi-S/HFO/README.md

    - GMM Clustering and Elbow to find k value - GMMClusteringElbow.m

-all matlab files are in foler named "Final" all experimental and trial code can be found in "testCode".
+All matlab files are in foler named "Final".
+All experimental and trial code can be found in "testCode".
-Procdure was done the order of this list
+Procdure was done the order of this list.
+Further information about methods can be found in the comments of each file or within the methods section of our paper.